cphillips103/weather-exploration/README.md

 ## Initial Analysis

 The Global data was analyzed using Python Programming Language using Jupyter Notebook.
+Temperatures are in Celsius.

 Python Code